rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 ### 6.5.1 Scattering Function

 How can we model the **scattering** of light?
-There are many different things that could happen to a photon:
+There are many things that could happen to a photon:

 - Bounces of the surface
 - Transmitted through the surface